biojava/biojava.github.io/_wikis/BioJava:CookBook:AAPROP:absorbanceandextinctioncoefficient.md

 Absorb(Prot) = Extinct(Prot) / Molecular\_Weight

 There is a boolean parameter to be set - assumeCysReduced.
-If assumeCysReduced is set to true, (Cystine count) will always be 0.
+If assumeCysReduced is set to true, (Cys count) will always be 0.
 If assumeCysReduced is set to false, Every pair of Cystine will be counted as 1.
 This approach is based on